-Closing date: 15th January, 2023 Announcement date: 16th April, 2023
+Closing date: 15th January, 2024 Announcement date: 16th April, 2024 St Mary's 5

-- 1. The school requires additional information not contained on the common application form.
+- The school requires additional information not contained on the common application form.
 This additional information is needed to place your application in the correct priority of admission category. - 2.
-The Additional Information form, obtainable in the LA admission booklet, should be completed and returned to the school by 15 January 2023. - 3.
+The Additional Information form, obtainable in the LA admission booklet, should be completed and returned to the school by 15 January 2024. - 3.
 A copy of the child's baptism certificate if the applicant is Roman Catholic - 4.
 Ministers Reference if the child is a member of another Christian Church or other World Faith. - 5.
 The Additional Information form is not an application for admission to the school and its return does not guarantee a place at the school. - 6.
 Failure to complete and return the Additional Information form may affect the admission category your application is placed in.

-Governing Body of St Mary's Catholic Prima ary School Date
+Governing Body of St Mary's Catholic Primary School Date